 Dawn has been involved with Human Services organizations since she was a child, volunteering for the Epilepsy Society of New York as a child.
 Her parents instilled in her the desire to assist others in need.
 She hopes to continue working in the community and expand the role Our Community Cares Inc. in its’ mission.

 Dawn enjoys spending time with her family.
-Her many pets including two parrots two dogs and a pig keep her very busy!
+Her many pets including two parrots, and two dogs keep her very busy!

 Amy Wemitt Kneller – Secretary

 Amy Kneller joined the OCC Board shortly after it’s origination in 2013.
-She has been a Board member for the past 3 years.
 Amy graduated from Chatham Central School in 1987.
-A lifelong Columbia County resident, she currently lives in Valatie with her significant other Ed and their loveable yellow lab Rocky.
+A lifelong Columbia County resident, she currently lives in Valatie with her significant other Ed, and their lovable yellow lab Rocky.

-Currently, Amy works at Columbia County Chamber of Commerce celebrating 12 years there in April.
-Her responsibilities include Accounts Payable, Accounts Receivables, the planning and execution of Chamber events, communication e-blasts and newsletters and much more.
+Currently, Amy works at the Columbia County Chamber of Commerce and has for over a decade.
+Her responsibilities include Accounts Payable, Accounts Receivable, the planning and execution of Chamber events, communication e-blasts and newsletters, and much more.
 Previously Amy worked for Chatco/The Executive Line for 11 years in an administrative role.
 She also does house cleaning on the weekends.

 Amy’s past volunteer experience has been with her church and being a bell ringer for the Salvation Army.
 She also participates in cancer walks and events every year.